 Quiz: Is your classroom resourceful?
 1. Make a list of the learning resources you use in your classroom.
 2. Do these resources encourage students to think and ask questions about what they are learning?
-Yes/No 3.
+Yes/No 2 Do they bridge the gap between the classroom and the 'real world'?

 Do they bridge the gap between the classroom and the 'real world'?
+Yes/No

-Yes/No 4.
-Do they allow for individual differences, giving certain students an opportunity to work on tasks that suit them?
-Yes/No 5.
-Do they develop in your students the skills of observing accurately, collecting data, writing up their own observations?
-Yes/No 6.
+- 5. Do they develop in your students the skills of observing accurately, collecting data, writing up their own observations?
+Yes/No - 6.
 Do they allow community members to share their knowledge skills and life experiences with students.
-Yes/No 7.
+Yes/No - 7.
 Do they promote an awareness that the earth's resources are scarce and should be carefully used and re-used?
-Yes/No 8.
+Yes/No - 8.
 Do they encourage the development of hands-on, practical skills?
-Yes/No 9.
+Yes/No - 9.
 Can the resources be used for different learning areas at different times, across the curriculum?
-Yes/No 10.
+Yes/No - 10.
 Do they promote interactive collaborative group work?
-Yes/No 11.
+Yes/No - 11.
 Do the students enjoy working with the resources?
-Yes/No

-12. Are there any more questions that you can think of?
+Yes/No - 12.
+Are there any more questions that you can think of?